Insurance Solutions | Georgina | 30 January 2015

 In almost every industry today, organisations are wrestling with the question of what to do with legacy systems and applications.
-Here at Business Agility, some of the firms we work with are insurers who’ve been using the same technology since as long ago as the 1960s, facing any number of business pain-points on a daily basis as a result.
+Here at Endava, some of the firms we work with are insurers who’ve been using the same technology since as long ago as the 1960s, facing any number of business pain-points on a daily basis as a result.
 And yet the prospect of migrating to a more modern solution is seen as too big and expensive a shift to even think about.

 There comes a time, however, when making the leap ceases to be simply a source of competitive advantage and instead turns into the only way the organisation can continue to operate sustainably.